-T Ref f Activity/Area KEY CONTROLS OR PROCESSES IN PLACE TO MITIGATE RISK If you cannot implement all controls below, you must consider if you can safely undertake the activity Where likelihood of transmission remains High, you must consider if it is acceptable to proceed.
-Likelihood of transmission with all key controls in place COMMENTS If you cannot implement all controls OWNER / LEAD OFFICER 17 activities creating high velocity droplets from mouth/nose e.g. Singing Physical distancing (e.g. 2 metres to be applied).
+Ref Activity/Area KEY CONTROLS OR PROCESSES IN PLACE TO MITIGATE RISK If you cannot implement all controls below, you must consider if you can safely undertake the activity Where likelihood of transmission remains High, you must consider if it is acceptable to proceed.
+Likelihood of transmission with all key controls in place COMMENTS If you cannot implement all controls OWNER / LEAD OFFICER 17 nign velocity droplets from mouth/nose e.g. Singing Playing woodwind (oboe, clarinet, flute, recorder, etc.) or brass (trumpet, Physical distancing (e.g. 2 metres to be applied).
 Small groups - maximum 15 Pupils to be back-to-back or side-to-side (NOT facing).
 No sharing of woodwind or brass instruments and regular cleaning of instruments, particularly mouthpieces.
 Well ventilated rooms or outside.
-The DfE are expected to shortly publish further guidance detailed relating to music.
-Medium To be reviewed when DfE issue new guidance.
-Ideally we would have 30 pupils facing forward in the hall with doors and windows open for singing, which is a key strength or our school curriculum, crucial to wellbeing and to our faith.
-IR 18 activities requiring close proximity or touching of other persons, e.g. Dance Drama Close contact sport Consistent pupil groups (e.g. teams within the Bubbles) maintained.
+Music guidance updated 28.08.20 Music lessons to be in hall, with class of 30 sitting a metre apart and all facing the front with the music teacher more than 2m away.
+All doors open or ventilation system on.
+Music lesson in Music Room without using instruments (focus on theory and listening) 30 pupils facing forward in the hall with doors and windows open for singing, which is a key strength or our school curriculum, crucial to wellbeing and to our faith.
+IR 18 close proximity or touching of other persons, e.g. Dance Drama Close contact sport Consistent pupil groups (e.g. teams within the Bubbles) maintained.
 2 metre social distancing to be maintained (drama/dance curriculum will need to be managed around this).
 Equipment to be cleaned regularly.
 Personal hygiene (handwashing) to be maintained.
 No plays and concerts allowed until government guidance changes.
 See Reference 8 above for sports and physical education activities, including matches.
 Medium LG